Inclusive Diversity and Inclusion Talent Management (DV227)

 See more workshops on Diversity and Inclusion.

-Judy Clark, Vice President and Inclusion Consultant for Diversity and Inclusion (D&I) at PNC Financial Services.
+Judy Clark, Vice President and Inclusion Advisor for Diversity and Inclusion (D&I) at PNC Financial Services.
 In this role, she manages the implementation of programs that support regional diversity strategies across the footprint through collaborative market D&I councils, facilitates employee focus groups, leads the corporate D&I Partner Roundtable and manages strategic projects across Human Resources with a diverse lens.

 Judy joined PNC through the National City Bank acquisition, where she managed the enterprise-wide intranet application, including communications, governance and relationships with line of business owners.
 Earlier experience includes over ten years of teaching and consulting, with a focus on communications solutions.